How to link an Osram Smart+ on/off switch to the Philips Hue bridge for remote control, scenes and timers

 1 and above is on.

 When installed it works fine with scenes, groups, rooms, schedules, switches and any Hue app and service, including the official app.
-But it does not support Apple HomeKit or Siri, unless you use it with Homey.
+But it does not support Apple HomeKit or Siri, unless you use one of the domotica platforms.
+They usually have HomeKit drivers.

 On the Hue API the plug has Model Id ‘Plug 01’ and type is ‘On/Off plug-in unit’.